gjohl/alphadog/README.md

 ### Adding new trading rules
 - Convert ideas into a continuous rule (not a binary buy/sell).
 - Vol scale so that forecasts are comparable across markets and data can be pooled.
-- Find the forecast scalar `f_weight` by looking at the distribution of historical forecasts (without looking at backtested _performance_) and setting the scalar so that the average absolute value is 10.
+- Find the forecast scalar by looking at the distribution of historical forecasts (without looking at backtested _performance_) and setting the scalar so that the average absolute value is 10.